HITKehaoChen/data-structure-experiments/README.md

 # Introduction

-This repository contains the content of every experiments on data structure course in Harbin Institute of Technology.
+This repository contains the content of every experiment on data structure course in Harbin Institute of Technology.

 As a learner, it is common for you to find some mistakes or pitfalls.
-If so, just point it out, with my deep appreciation.
+If so, just point it out, with my appreciation.

 <br>